Australia: Cardinal Pell has child sex abuse conviction overturned | DW | 07.04.2020

 Former Vatican treasurer Cardinal George Pell was serving a six-year sentence for child sex abuse.
 Now, he is set to walk free after a successful appeal.

-The Australian High Court on Tuesday overturned a conviction against Cardinal George Pell for sexually assaulting two choirboys in the 1990s.
+The Australian High Court on Tuesday overturned a child sex abuse conviction against Cardinal George Pell.

+Hissuccessful appeal means the former Vatican finance minister can leave jail immediately.

-The former archbishop of Melbourne was the most senior Catholic to have been found guilty of child sex offences.
-He had received a six-year prison termfollowing a unanimous jury decision in December 2018
+Pell was the most senior Catholic to have been found guilty of child sex offences.

 Read more: Why has the Catholic Church taken so long to address child sexual abuse?